slsa-framework/slsa-verifier/README.md

       --attestations-path string      path to a file containing the attestations -h, --help                          help for verify-vsa
-      --print-attestation             [optional] print the contents of attestation to stdout --public-key-hash-algo string   [optional] the hash algorithm used to compute the digest to be signed, one of SHA256 [default], SHA384, or SHA512
+      --print-attestation             [optional] print the contents of attestation to stdout --public-key-signing-hash-algo string   [optional] the hash algorithm used to compute the digest to be signed, one of SHA256 [default], SHA384, or SHA512
       --public-key-id string          [optional] the ID of the public key, defaults to the SHA256 digest of the base64-encoded public key
       --public-key-path string        path to a public key file --resource-uri string           the resource URI to be verified